CagriCatik/Battery-Systems-Technology/webpage/docs/theory/02_aging_degradation/02_calendar_ageing.md

 - **Cell Balancing:**
   - Ensure uniform charge distribution across all cells to prevent imbalances that can accelerate aging.
   - Use active or passive balancing techniques to maintain cell health.

----

-## Conclusion

-Calendar aging is an inevitable aspect of battery lifecycle management, influenced by factors such as temperature, state of charge, and environmental conditions.
-However, its detrimental effects can be significantly mitigated through strategic storage practices, effective thermal management, and the deployment of advanced Battery Management Systems (BMS).
-By understanding and controlling the underlying mechanisms of calendar aging, engineers and industry professionals can enhance battery longevity, ensuring safety and maintaining performance across various applications, including electric vehicles and renewable energy storage systems.
-Continued advancements in battery chemistry, thermal regulation, and intelligent system design will further bolster the resilience and efficiency of modern energy storage solutions.